 - Ensure the learning experience is effective and caters for a range of learning styles and levels of prior experience.

 - Strike the right balance of allowing Academy Instructors to rework materials and suggest new revisions to the programmes whilst also guarding against reinventing the wheel and unnecessary churn.
-Academy Instructors need to feel empowered to make changes, in order to keep things fresh and bring new ideas, and also to accommodate their own individual teaching style.
+Academy Instructors need to feel empowered to make changes, keep things fresh and bring new ideas, and also to accommodate their individual teaching styles.

 - Collaborate closely with the Director of Academy on all of the above.

 In addition to the above, what are some specifics for the Product and Consultancy focus?